aiven/aiven-docs/docs/products/flink/howto/ext-kafka-flink-integration.md

 where:

--   `--project`: The name of the Aiven project that contains the Aiven service you want to list integrations for.
+-   `--project`: The name of the Aiven project that contains the Aiven service to list integrations for.
 In this example, the project name is `systest-project`.
--   `flink-1`: The name of the Aiven service you want to list integrations for.
+-   `flink-1`: The name of the Aiven service to list integrations for.
 In this example, the service name is `flink-1`, which is an Aiven for Apache Flink service.